Can MLLMs generate human-like feedback in grading multimodal short answers?

 In recent years, there has been growing interest from both the natural language processing (NLP) and education research communities in the task of Automatic Short Answer Grading (ASAG) with feedback.
-A notable milestone in this direction came in 2022, when \citet{filighera-etal-2022-answer} introduced the first dataset for ASAG with feedback problem.
+A notable milestone in this direction came in 2022, when Filighera et al.~\cite{filighera-etal-2022-answer} introduced the first dataset for ASAG with feedback problem.
 This bilingual dataset focused on short textual responses to questions across various topics, primarily in computer science.
 However, the dataset was limited to only about 2,000 responses, and lacked diversity across different engineering disciplines.

-To address these shortcomings,~\citet{aggarwal2024iunderstandigot} introduced the EngSAF dataset, which contained about 5,800 student answers drawn from 25 different engineering courses spanning multiple subfields.
-This dataset laid the groundwork for more robust benchmarking and model development in the ASAG with feedback task.
+To address these shortcomings, Aggarwal er al.~\cite{aggarwal2024iunderstandigot} introduced the EngSAF dataset, which contained about 5,800 student answers drawn from 25 different engineering courses spanning multiple subfields.
+This dataset laid the groundwork for more robust benchmarking and model development in the ASAG with the feedback task.

-Following this, research began to shift towards more advanced methods for the ASAG with feedback problem.
-While earlier approaches primarily leveraged prompt engineering, \citet{fateen2024scoresmodularragbasedautomatic} proposed a retrieval-augmented generation (RAG) based approach to enhance response quality and contextual relevance.
+Following this, research began to shift towards more advanced methods for the ASAG with the feedback problem.
+While earlier approaches primarily leveraged carefully crafted prompts, Fateen at al.~\cite{fateen2024scoresmodularragbasedautomatic} proposed a retrieval-augmented generation (RAG) based approach to enhance response quality and contextual relevance.

-The feedback so generated by the model serves as a way to explain its grading rationale, which adds a layer of explainability to the grading task. \citet{li-etal-2023-distilling} introduced the Automated Explainable Student Response Assessment (AERA) framework, which generates scoring rationales using ChatGPT.
+Any feedback generated by the model serves as a way to explain its grading rationale, which can add a layer of explainability to the grading task.
+Li et al.~\cite{li-etal-2023-distilling} introduced the Automated Explainable Student Response Assessment (AERA) framework, which generates scoring rationales using ChatGPT.
 AERA demonstrated rationales comparable in quality to human explanations and achieved a Quadratic Weighted Kappa (QWK) score of 11\% on benchmark datasets.
-Similarly, \citet{tornqvist-etal-2023-exasag} presented ExASAG, an explainable grading framework that integrates SHAP (Shapley Additive exPlanations) with SciBERT to introduce interpretability to the process of grading such assignments.
+Similarly, Tornqvist et al.~\cite{tornqvist-etal-2023-exasag} presented ExASAG, an explainable grading framework that integrates SHAP (Shapley Additive exPlanations) with SciBERT to introduce interpretability to the process of grading such assignments.